 CREST registered level

 After getting to the practitioner level, CREST-registered level certifications and examinations are the next steps.
-These certifications and exams target individuals who are in the growth phase with an intermediate level of expertise and experience.
+These certifications and exams target individuals with intermediate expertise and experience in the growth phase.

 CREST-certified level